Analysis Productions

 git add README.md

-git commit -m "Add D02KK MC production for starterkit"
+git commit -m "Add starterkit example production"

 And then push the changes with